 This technical degree provides the student the fundamental knowledge and skills required to function in a fire service setting as an entry-level firefighter.
+Experienced applicants may be allowed to enter into the second year.

 Degree sequence applicable beginning with 2018-2020 cohort.
 See Allied Health for prior degree sequence.